 In Sitka, Sylvia will be editing Restorative Radio, a radio series that broadcasts “audio postcards” from family members to their loved ones in prison.
 The project aims to transcend prison walls and change public perceptions of who is behind them.

 Madeleine Welsch is an illustrator and motion graphics artist currently based in New York.
-Her rural upbringing in Massachusetts fostered a consciousness of her surroundings and an insatiable call to answer the question, “what impact do I have here?”
-Madeleine believes art can be a catalyst for change: a way to make sense of the complex environmental and social issues she struggles to digest.
-She has found that visuals make tough questions tangible, or at least worth talking about.
-Madeleine credits her interest in environmental advocacy and education to Project Green Challenge, an international research and engagement competition held in San Francisco, which she won in 2013 (as has been involved with since).
-Madeleine has worked for Brooklyn-based artist Lesley Dill and in the graphic design department at the Frances Young Tang Teaching Museum in Saratoga Springs, New York.
-In 2016, she completed her first residency at the Center at Eagle Hill in Hardwick, Massachusetts and will spend time as a resident at the Kala Art Institute in Berkeley, California following her time in Sitka.
+Her rural upbringing fostered an insatiable call to answer the question, “what impact do I have here?”
+She has worked for Brooklyn-based artist Lesley Dill, the San Francisco-based non-profit Turning Green, and in the graphic design department at the Frances Young Tang Teaching Museum in Saratoga Springs, New York.
+Madeleine has been an artist-in-residence at the Center at Eagle Hill in Hardwick, Massachusetts; a fellow at the Storytellers’ Institute at Skidmore College, New York; and will continue her piece as a resident at the Kala Art Institute in Berkeley, California, following her time in Sitka.